Omedobi/Seattle-weather-analysis-and-forcast/README.md

 ## Features

-- **Data Cleaning and Preprocessing**: The dataset is cleaned and preprocessed to fit the models' requirements.
+- **Data Cleaning and Preprocessing**: The dataset is cleaned, manipulated to make more features. subsequently, preprocessed to fit the models' requirements.

-- **Exploratory Data Analysis (EDA)**: Visualizations to understand the data better.
+- **Exploratory Data Analysis (EDA)**: Visualizations are generated using matplotlib.pyplot and plotly.express libraries.
+Line plots are created to visualize the humidity, wind speed, and mean temperature trends over a certain period.
+Scatter plots explore the relationship between temperature and humidity.
+Heatmaps and line plots analyze temperature changes over the years.

 - **Forecasting**: Utilizing the Facebook Prophet model to forecast future weather conditions.
+The dataset is prepared by renaming columns and converting the date column to the required format.
+The Prophet model is trained on the data, and forecasts are made for future periods.

 - **Classification**: Applying machine learning models to predict weather conditions based on historical data.
 - **Feature Importance Analysis**: Analyzing the importance of various features in the prediction models.